LacunaSoftware/docs/docs.en-us/articles/pki-express/nodejs/visual-rep/index.md

   Inside the visual representation rectangle, the PKI Express supports the customization of text alignment, positioning, and content.
 A `container` can be defined to set the text position.
 If none is defined, the text will fill all the rectangle.

-  The parameter `HorizontalAlign` (`'left'` or `'right'`) sets the text alignment.
+  The parameter `horizontalAlign` (`'left'` or `'right'`) sets the text alignment.
 The parameter `fontSize` sets the font size used on the text of the visual representation.

   The parameter `includeSigningTime` must be `true` to include the signature's date and time in the visual representation.
 Use the parameter `signingTimeFormat` to customize the data display format.